c0rnch1p/Gh0sty/readme.md

 with the sacrifice of significantly longer API call times than the web interfaces for the services mentioned (at standard connection speeds).
 The quality of the response content itself isnt affected by the fact that the call is being made locally, which is great.
-Text to speech (gTTS) is enabled by default and responses are spoken aloud in a tolerable voice.
+Text to speech (gTTS) is enabled by default and responses are spoken in a tolerable voice.
 A keyword system is used for basic controls and navigation between ChatGPT, Stable Diffusion, MusicGen, exiting and reloading etc.
 ##